persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 - The **Plot matrix** tab: histograms of the distribution of each variable (diagonal) and scatter plots between each couple of input/output variables (off-diagonal).

-  - The **Graphic settings** window (below the study tree) allows to:
-      - Select the variables to display and the columns order
-      - Export the figure
+  - Use the :ref:`Graph settings <firstgraphsettings>` window to set up graphical parameters.

-  - Interactions:
+  - Graph interactivity:
       - Right-click to select points
       - Left-click to translate the graph
-      - Mouse wheel up/down to zoom/zoom out
+      - Mouse wheel up/down to zoom in/zoom out

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendencyPlotmatrix.png
       :align: center

 - The **Scatter plots** tab displays the scatter plot of two parameters.

-  - The **Graphic settings** window (below the study tree) allows to:
-      - Select the variables to plot on X-axis and Y-axis (default: first output versus first input)
+  - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters and select the variables to plot on X-axis and Y-axis (default: first output versus first input)
-      - Modify the space where the values are plotted with the **Ranks** check button (default: physical space).
-Check off the button to display the rank of the values.
-      - Export the figure
-      - Set up parameters:

-        - Graph title (expected: string)
+  - Graph interactivity:
-        - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point), log scale (check button only available if axis values are positive)
-        - Plot style: color, marker size and style (cross, circle, diamond, square, plus)

-  - Interactions:
       - Right-click to select points
       - Left-click to translate the graph
-      - Mouse wheel up/down to zoom/zoom out
+      - Mouse wheel up/down to zoom in/zoom out

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendencyScatter.png
       :align: center

-- The **Parameters** tab reminds the user all the parameters values to perform the analysis.
+- The **Parameters** tab reminds the user of all the parameters values to perform the analysis.

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendency_MC_tab_Parameters.png
       :align: center